samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 **Situation.** After miners dug into an Underdark tunnel, a [Hook Horror](/monsters/17162-hook-horror) found its way into the mine and became trapped.
 It has eaten a few miners, and the others are too terrified of the echoing clicks in the mine to hunt down the predator.

-**Hook.** The mayor of the village of Blackstone, Kristryd Splitanvil (a Lawful Good, dwarf **Tough**), hires the adventurers—perhaps because of how adeptly they handled the situation in “[The Fouled Stream](#TheFouledStream)”—to deal with the monster in the mines.
+**Hook.** The mayor of the village of Blackstone, Kristryd Splitanvil (a Lawful Good, dwarf **Tough**), hires the adventurers—perhaps because of how adeptly they handled the situation in "[The Fouled Stream](#TheFouledStream)"—to deal with the monster in the mines.
 She offers a precious topaz worth 500 GP to adventurers who kill the creature or drive it away.

 #### Encounters